shaviersmall/Lazor-Project/readme.md

 5. File generation
 Codes were written in parts and assembled into a final file (final name of the file) All other codes are in the subsequent branches.

+6. Contribution: We all cooperate to finish the rest of the project together

+Shavier: Identifies logic for class GameBoard and updated it

+Gabriele: Verification (bff files), Validation (Verified logic for the code),

+Vasuudhaa: Input, output of code, Readme.md (description of lazor project), Validation (Verified bff files)